 Dr. Bluth received his Doctor of Philosophy (Immunology) from SUNY Health Science Center at Brooklyn in 1997 and his Doctor of Medicine in 1999.
 He is Board Certified in Clinical Pathology/Laboratory Medicine and in Blood Banking/Transfusion Medicine.
 Dr Bluth is currently Professor of Pathology and Director of Translational Research at Wayne State School of Medicine and Director of the Transfusion Service at Children's Hospital of Michigan, an affiliate of the Detroit Medical Center Hospital system in Detroit Michigan, USA.
 He has over 25 years experience in the martial arts (karate, kenpo, weaponry, tai-chi, chi-gung) and holds the rank of Sho Dan (Black Belt).
 He has co-authored over 200 manuscripts, book chapters, presentations and manuscripts and been the recipient of numerous awards in medical research, entrepreneurship and industry.

-Marc has been with Kids Kicking Cancer for 9 years in various positions.
-He is currently Chief Financial Officer and is responsible for the day-to-day business operations of Kids Kicking Cancer.
+Marc has been with Kids Kicking Cancer for over 10 years in various administrative positions.
+He is currently Chief Financial Officer and is responsible for all day-to-day business operations of Kids Kicking Cancer.
+Under Marc’s direction as CFO, Kids Kicking Cancer has had four straight years of year-over-year growth as well as having a continuously balanced budget.
 Marc holds a degree in Business Administration with a major in Accounting from Wayne State University in Detroit, MI.
 Marc and his wife Miriam live in Oak Park, MI with their six children.

-Cindy is the Program Director of Kids Kicking Cancer.
-She holds a Master of Science in Child Life from Wheelock College in Boston, MA, a Graduate Certificate in Nonprofit Management and Leadership from Lawrence Tech University, and a Bachelor’s in Psychology from the University of Michigan.
-She is a Certified Child Life Specialist, directed a hospital Child Life Program for over 15 years, and worked in pediatric healthcare for over 25 years, helping children and families understand and cope with illness, hospitalization and loss.
-Cindy is co-author of three books to help children cope with parental illness or death.
+Cindy Cohen is the Program Director of Kids Kicking Cancer, and has been with the organization since 2004.
+She holds a Master’s in Child Life from Wheelock College in Boston, a Graduate Certificate in Nonprofit Management/Leadership from Lawrence Tech University, and a Bachelor’s in Psychology from University of Michigan.
+She is a Certified Child Life Specialist, directed a hospital Child Life program for 18 years, and worked in pediatric healthcare for over 30 years, helping children and families understand/cope with illness, hospitalization and loss.
+Cindy is also the co-author of three books to help children cope with parental illness or death- Daddy’s Promise, My Daddy’s Cancer & My Mommy’s Cancer.

 Master Plowden is a 6th degree Black Belt and a five-time martial arts world champion.
 He brings over 30 years of martial arts experience and teaching to the Kids Kicking Cancer family.
 Richard has a Bachelors’s degree in Public Administration from Grand Valley State University and is the owner of Plowden’s Championship Martial Arts.
 He serves as well as an Adjunct Instructor at the University of Michigan, Dearborn.